dryBoneMarrow/2048/README.md

 # 2048
-Very simple 2048 in C
+Very simple 2048 in C, should work on all platforms that support ANSI escape characters.
+Control using WASD